satyamadhu09/Responsive-Design/README.md

 All the code about the design is written in the HTML file.
 The CSS styles are also applied to make the website more attractive to look

+It is necessary for a website to look fresh and attractive to the user.
+So, it contains a logo that defines whose the website is.

+### Run the project

+This project can run in any browser by opening the Response.html file.